OmniStyle2: Learning to Stylize by Learning to Destylize: Experiments

-Building on the quantitative comparison, we conducted a comprehensive user study to further evaluate the effectiveness of our method.
-Participants were presented with the stylized results generated by OmniStyle2 and seven other competing methods.
-They were asked to rank their top three preferred images based on the following criteria: (1) Style Preservation — how well the generated image captures the stylistic characteristics of the reference style image; (2) Content Preservation — the degree to which structural details from the original content image are retained; and (3) Aesthetic Appeal — the overall visual quality of the result.
-To minimize bias, the image order was randomized, and participants were allowed to zoom in for closer inspection.
-A total of 810 votes were collected from 30 participants.
-As shown in Table~\ref{tab:user_2}, we report the proportion of first-place rankings (Rank 1) as well as the overall Top-3 selection rates.
-The results indicate a clear user preference for images generated by our method, demonstrating its superior performance in style transfer.
-Additional results and analyses are provided in the supplementary material.
+\textbf{User Study.} We conducted a user study to assess the quality of stylization results.
+Participants were shown outputs from all methods and asked to rank their top three favorites based on: (1) style preservation, how well the style of the reference image is reflected; (2) content preservation, the degree to which structural details of the content image are retained; and (3) aesthetic appeal, overall visual quality.
+To reduce bias, image order was randomized and zooming was enabled.
+We collected 1,620 votes from 30 participants.
+As shown in Table~\ref{tab:us_1} and Table~\ref{tab:us_2}, we report both Rank-1 proportions and Top-3 selection rates.
+Results show a clear preference for our method: it outperforms existing style transfer methods and achieves performance close to the SOTA closed-source image editing model.